thonglamhai/data-visualization-dashboard/README.md

 - workbook: tableau workbook
 - assignment.md: description about the tasks of the assignment
 - README.md: overview about the project and tasks has been done as well as the outcome.
+- data_visualisation.ipynb: to convert weekly earning from JSON to CSV
 ## Process
 ### Parsing the json to csv
 Loading the json file and parsing it to csv in order for tableau can load as a data source.